Hussam-creator/cybersecurity-portfolio/writeups/HackTheBox Writeups/Broker.md/README.md

 ---------------------------------------------------------------------------
 + 1 host(s) tested
 ```
-Before moving forward to port enumeration, through our intial reconnaissance we have already discovered the server is running the ActiveMQ service, the version number for this service (5.15.15) and that there is a default account enabled found by our Nikto scan
+Before moving forward to port enumeration, through our initial reconnaissance we have already discovered the server is running the ActiveMQ service, the version number for this service (5.15.15) and that a default account was identified by our Nikto scan
 ```
 Default account found for 'ActiveMQRealm' at (ID 'admin', PW 'admin')
 ```

-## Intial Access
+## Initial Access

-Navigating to port 80 issues us with a login prompt
+Navigating to port 80 presents a login prompt

 ![login](Images/login.png)